Relay for Life provides support, inspiration for cancer survivors

 Salcido said her cancer already had an impact on her children, some of whom were struggling in school.
 However, she decided to try to get rid of the cancer once and for all, and it appears the surgery has paid off, as she has been in remission for 20 years.

 Salcido has tried to make the most of the time that’s been given to her.
-She said she volunteers her time to help take care of people in her with Alzheimer’s Disease and has also spent time talking with people who are currently undergoing cancer treatment.
+She said she volunteers her time to help take care of people with Alzheimer’s disease and has also spent time talking with people who are currently undergoing cancer treatment.

 “I feel like God has me here for a reason,” she said.
 “Life goes on.
 You’ve just got to keep living.”